Janis Paige: Honors

-Personal life
+Personal life and death

-Paige has been married three times.
+Paige was married three times.
 She married Frank Louis Martinelli Jr., a restaurateur, in 1947; they divorced in 1951.
 She married Arthur Stander, a television writer and creator of It's Always Jan, in 1956 and divorced him the next year.
 Paige married composer and music publisher Ray Gilbert in 1962.
 They remained married until his death on March 3, 1976.
-All of Paige's marriages were childless.
+She had no children.

-Paige is a Republican who supported the campaign of Dwight Eisenhower during the 1952 presidential election.
+Paige was a Republican who supported the campaign of Dwight D. Eisenhower during the 1952 presidential election.

 In 2001, Paige found that her voice was cracking with nearly irreparable vocal-cord damage.
 She went to a singing teacher a friend recommended.
 Paige's voice ended up worse with her not being able to talk at all.
 "He literally took my voice away," she said.
 "I lost all my top voice.
 I couldn't hold a pitch for a second.
 Finally, I couldn't make a sound.
 He said that this will all come back.
 It didn't."
 Another singing teacher told her to go to the voice clinic at Vanderbilt University Medical Center in Nashville.
 "There were bits of skin hanging off my vocal cords", she said.
 "They told me to go home and not talk for three months."
-She finally was introduced by a doctor to another voice teacher, Bruce Eckstut.
-He helped her regain her speaking voice and singing voice.
+She finally was introduced by a doctor to another voice teacher, Bruce Eckstut, who helped her regain her speaking voice and singing voice.

-In 2017, Paige wrote a guest column for The Hollywood Reporter in which she stated that Alfred Bloomingdale had attempted to rape her when she was 22 years old.
-She was sexually assaulted after being lured into Bloomingdale's apartment under false pretenses.
+In 2017, at age 95, Paige wrote a guest column for The Hollywood Reporter in which she stated that Alfred S. Bloomingdale had attempted to rape her when she was 22 years old.
+She alleges that she was sexually assaulted after being lured into Bloomingdale's apartment under false pretenses.

+Paige turned 100 on September 16, 2022, and died at her Los Angeles home on June 2, 2024, at the age of 101.